 One of the best parts is that enameled cast iron comes in a variety of fun colors and is usually dishwasher safe (as opposed to regular old cast iron).
 Just be aware that, like anything enameled, it can chip if it falls (and watch out for your toes because it's very heavy).
 These guys are definitely heritage pieces that can stand the test of time.

-This Staub collection has a special chip-resistant coating and includes a frying pan, grill pan, and round cocotte (similar to a dutch oven) with lid.
+This Staub collection has a special chip-resistant coating and includes a frying pan, grill pan, and round cocotte (similar to a dutch oven) with a lid.
 They're the perfect thing to serve family-style items like chili and cornbread.